civican/legisinfo/44-1/bills/C-59/bill_text.md

 ### Section 75

-      **(1)** The Tribunal may, on application by the Commissioner or a person granted leave under section 103.1, order one or more suppliers of a product, including a means of diagnosis or repair, in a market to accept a person as a customer, **or to make the means of diagnosis or repair available to a person**, within a specified **period and** on **the** terms **that the Tribunal considers appropriate** if the Tribunal finds that
+      **(1)** The Tribunal may, on application by the Commissioner or a person granted leave under section 103.1, order one or more suppliers of a product, including a means of diagnosis or repair, in a market to accept a person as a customer, or to make the means of diagnosis or repair available to a person, within a specified period and on the terms that the Tribunal considers appropriate if the Tribunal finds that

         the person is substantially affected in the whole or part of their business or is precluded from carrying on business due to their inability to obtain adequate supplies of the product anywhere in the market on usual trade terms;